GuttmanLab/chipdip-pipeline/README.md

      2. The proportion of reads remaining relative to the immediately previous step of the pipeline
      3. The proportion of reads remaining relative to the read type - antibody oligo (`bpm`) or chromatin (`dpm`)
      4. The proportion of reads remaining relative to the starting number of reads.
+   - A tabular version is saved to `workup/qc/pipeline_counts.csv`

 3. Cluster file (`workup/clusters/<sample>.clusters`)
    - Each line in a cluster file represents a single cluster.
 The first column is the cluster barcode.
 The remainder of the line is a tab deliminated list of reads.
 DNA reads are formated as `DPM[strand]_chr:start-end` and Antibody ID oligo reads are formated as `BPM[]_<AntibodyID>:<UMI>-0`.